NicolasBighetti/twitchplaysreborn/README.md

 Go to your Source folder (UnrealProjects/TwitchPlaysProject/Source) Insert the content of Source/TwitchTest/private and Source/TwitchTest/classes you get from the git repository in to your Source folder
-(Classes got all the .h files, private all the .cpp the files from root are just samples)
+(Classes got all the .h files, private all the .cpp, the files from root are just samples)

 Add the TwitchPlaysAPI.conf and bannedWords.txt in your Config folder (UnrealProjects/TwitchPlaysProject/Config) Open the TwitchPlaysAPI.conf from notepad supply it with the appropriate info
 channel: the channel you wish to connect
 botNickname: the pseudo of a valid Twitch acount oAuth : a crypted key you got from http://www.twitchapps.com/tmi/ linked to your account
-strategy: basic (each word one command), anarchy (a random command during laps time), democracy (an elected command during a lap time)
+strategy: basic (each word one command), anarchy (a random command during lap time), democracy (an elected command during lap time)
 tick: lap time for anarchy or democracy in second

 ```